cellistigs/interp_ensembles/refs.md

 ## UQ and ensembles

-- TOREAD Ovadia et al., 2019; "Can You Trust Your Model's Uncertainty?"
+- Ovadia et al., 2019; "Can You Trust Your Model's Uncertainty?"
   - Ensembles obtain the best accuracy and calibration on corrupted datasets (CIFAR10-C)
   - Ensembles work best for tasks like selective classification (e.g. measuring accuracy if we restrict the model to only make predictions when p(y|x) > threshold)
 - TOREAD Minderer et al., 2021; "Revisiting the Calibration of Modern Neural Networks"

+## Ensembles and diversity

+- TOREAD Fort et al., 2019; "Deep Ensembles: A Loss Landscape Perspective"

 ## When do ensembles do "better" than single large models?